kelseymosh/portfolio-site/README.md

 ## Description

 This is my personal portfolio site showcasing my work and accomplishments!
+This site features a logo and animated hamburger menu made by yours truly.
+Want to get in touch with me?
+Use my contact form that I created using EmailJS.

 ### Visuals
 <img src="https://github.com/kelseymosh/portfolio-site/blob/main/src/components/Gifs/Portfolio.gif"